EmranLovesCats/INVERSITY-GDS/README.md

 Installation:
 Files -> documents -> Bestmemes2 -> double the html document for each of the 3 pages to load them up in a browser

+Usage:
+navigate to the accesibility page -> adjust the website with the provided buttons -> until it is to you prefrence.

 Credits:
 Claude AI,
 Figma,